markuskont/pikksilm/README.md

 Pikksilm is Estonian for *looking glass*.
 It is a streaming log correlation tool that enriches NDR events with EDR data.
 The tool is written entirely in Go.

-It was developed for and used by Estonian blue team during Locked Shields 2022 execution.
+It was developed for and used by Estonian-Georgian Blue Team during Locked Shields 2022 execution.
 The idea is to correlate Sysmon events 1 (Process creation) and 3 (Network connection seen), and to use those correlations enrich corresponding network capture sessions in Arkime and Suricata.

 ## Core formula